Hostdon/pleroma/docs/configuration/custom_emoji.md

   file in that directory and specify a custom shortcode using the following format:
   `shortcode, file-path, tag1, tag2, etc`.
 One emoji per line.
 Note that if you do so, you'll have to list all other emojis in the pack too.
-* Either restart pleroma or connect to the iex session pleroma's running and run `Pleroma.Emoji.reload/0` in it.
+* Either restart Akkoma or connect to the iex session Akkoma's running and run `Pleroma.Emoji.reload/0` in it.

 Example: